 Hi, I'm Jakub from Prague.
-I do IT Consulting in the finance, automotive and technology sectors.
-I enjoy individual sports, meeting new people, podcasts, dog training, and many other activities in my spare time.
+I'm a coach and consultant with extensive experience in the technology sector.
+In my spare time, I enjoy individual sports, meeting new people, listening to podcasts, dog training, and many other activities.
 I'm here to help you to unlock your potential and maximize your happiness on your journey towards your goals.
-So what can I help you with?
-1) We Identify your true goal, question or problem 2) then we will understand where you are now and what is your current situation 3) next, we find what options and possibilities exist to tackle that goal and move forward 4) Finally, we create Action Plan for specific steps forward and assign them a date.
+So, what can I help you with?
+1) We Identify your actual goal, question or problem.
+2) then we will understand where you are now and what is your current situation 3) next, we find what options and possibilities exist to tackle that goal and move forward 4) Finally, we create an Action Plan for specific steps forward and assign them a date.
 I am looking forward to hearing from you!

 My Mentoring Topics